 Since I added it to my Summer Bucket List I’ve been itching to make some homemade lemonade.
 It’s such a delicious drink to enjoy outside at the end of a long day and it actually used be a staple sitting in my fridge.
 But here’s the thing – my old recipe?
 Began with 2 Cups of Sugar.
+Another secret is I use the best juicer in my opinion for making all juice recipes.

 Don’t get me wrong, it was amazing!
 But I’m not really in the habit anymore of consuming 2 cups of white sugar at the end of a long day.
 That’s not to say I never indulge (obviously) but now when I do I feel like it’s got to be worth it.
 And to me, a simple beverage seems like more of a necessity and less like an indulgence, you know?
 So I wanted to find a way to still enjoy the ritual of a cup of lemonade on occasion, without having it be such a crazy nutritional gut bomb.